jenkc/jenkc/README.md

 ## Hi there 👋
+- 🔭 I’m currently working on Machine Learning Projects on Kaggle!
+- 🌱 I’m currently learning Discrete Structures, Linear Algebra, Data Structures & Algorithms
+- 📫 How to reach me: jenkimkc@gmail.com OR admin@linuxgrrrl.com

+Hello world!
+My name is Jennifer.
+I love to learn and am interested in teaching machines to do the same!
+I am looking forward to contributing and collaborating!

 <!--
 **jenkc/jenkc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.